Hearing Aid Batteries

 Hearing aid battery troubleshooting

-The following could be contributing factors if your hearing batteries aren't lasting as long as you expect them to:
+The following could be contributing factors if your batteries aren't lasting as long as you expect them to:

 Have you recently changed your prescription or settings?
 It's possible that your hearing aid needs a higher prescription.